JabRef/jabref/docs/code-howtos/testing.md

 ./gradlew fetcherTest
 ```

-Or, if one is using IntelliJ, by double-clicking `fetcherTest` in the Gradle sidebar; this could be found through the following path: `JabRef > Tasks > other`.
+Alternatively, if one is using IntelliJ, this can also be done by double-clicking the `fetcherTest` task under the `other` group in the Gradle Tool window (`JabRef > Tasks > other > fetcherTest`).

 ## Advanced testing and further reading